INTERNATIONAL LONG TERM

 ILTER Research Initiatives

 ILTER intends to foster international collaboration among researchers and maximise the strengths of the global ILTER network of site-based research infrastructures.
 Therefore, ILTER provides small research grants for compact projects, or for instance as seed grants for larger undertakings, or for supporting thesis or post-doctoral work by young scientists.
-Previous and ongoing ILTER Scientific Initiatives have covered various research disciplines and topics such as community ecology, biodiversity, biogeochemistry, ecosystem services, socio-ecology, water and material cycles, sustainability and resilience.
+Previous and ongoing ILTER Research Initiatives have covered various research disciplines and topics such as community ecology, biodiversity, biogeochemistry, ecosystem services, socio-ecology, water and material cycles, sustainability and resilience; and they involve researchers from around the world.

-These Projects were funded through the 2023 call for proposals.
+Ongoing ILTER Research Initiatives, funded through the 2023 call

 Palm species and climate change